fgx/fgx-airports/navdata-view-all/readme.md

 * The elevation of every airport is scaled to its actual height

 ## Road Map
-This app is an experiment in location places acording to latitude, longitude and altitude.
+This app is an experiment in locating places acording to latitude, longitude and altitude - all with the minimum amount of code.
 R1 has a projection error.
 R2 will fix.

 This app was built just for fun.
 It plays with the issue of how do you show thousands of things.
 In this instance the airports become ground cover.

 ## Issues /Bugs